-Associate must receive three bound copies and one electronic copy on a disc containing one PDF file of the thesis, ProQuest forms, and an electronically submitted course evaluation no later than March 31, so that a Completion of Thesis Form may be filed by the end of Winter Quarter.
-If the thesis contains a multimedia component, see Publishing Your Thesis and ProQuest (p.
-80) for instructions regarding submission of an additional disc containing the multimedia component.
+Completion requires that three bound copies and one electronic copy on a disc (containing a single merged PDF file) are received, all ProQuest forms and materials are submitted with the thesis, an electronically submitted course evaluation is submitted, and a Completion of Thesis Form has been placed in the student's file.
+If the thesis contains a multimedia component, see Publishing Your Thesis and ProQuest (pp. 78-79) for instructions regarding submission of an additional disc containing the multimedia component.
+If students intend to participate at commencement in the spring, the thesis must be approved by the Research Associate by the end of Winter Quarter, 3rd year.
 This schedule allows the student to walk at commencement during Memorial Day weekend.
-As stated in the PGI Student Handbook (pp. 52-53), a Leave of Absence may not be taken during Directed Research II-CP 651 or during Extension on Directed Research II-CP 653 A or B.